richard-clark/PyDynamixel/README.md

 ## Examples

+A number of example files are provided:

+* `display_position` will read and display the current position of the all of the selected joints using the `chain` module.
+* `grip` demonstrates how the current torque provided by the motor can be read and used to implement touch feedback.

 The following example turns on the red LED of a servo with id 1 located (on a POSIX- compliant system) at `/dev/tty.usbserial-A9C73L15`: